Michael Medved: Personal life and religion

 Medved is married to Diane Elvenstar Medved; the couple have three children.
 Diane is a convert to Orthodox Judaism.

 In 1991, Medved co-founded Toward Tradition in Washington state with Orthodox rabbi Daniel Lapin and lobbyist Jack Abramoff.
 In October 1994, it co-sponsored the conference "Toward a New Alliance: American Jews and Political Conservatism", with 300 attendees, featuring panelists Grover Norquist (Americans for Tax Reform), Ralph Reed (Christian Coalition), William Kristol (editor, The Weekly Standard), and David Horowitz (Center for the Study of Popular Culture).
 Also with Lapin, Medved helped revitalize the Pacific Jewish Center, an Orthodox synagogue in Venice, California.
 For fifteen years, Medved served as president of PJC, which states that its mission is outreach to unaffiliated and disconnected Jews.
 In his book Right Turns: Unconventional Lessons from a Controversial Life, he states that his commitment to religion led to his conservative political outlook.
 He is a baal teshuva (returnee to Orthodox Judaism).

 In November 2007, Medved became a senior fellow at the Discovery Institute, hub of the intelligent design movement.

 On January 30, 2015, Medved announced during his live radio broadcast that he would take an indefinite leave of absence from the show to undergo treatment for throat cancer.
 He returned to the air on April 21.

+Medved endorsed Democratic presidential nominee Kamala Harris in the 2024 presidential election.